I’m sure you have heard the age-old saying ‘money can’t buy happiness’ many times. But is this true?

 If you were given £20, would you rather spend it on treating yourself or spending on others such as giving to charity or buying a gift for a friend?

 Many people think that spending money on themselves will make them happier than spending it on other people.
-However, evidence from various studies show that this isn’t true.
+However, evidence from various studies shows that this isn’t true.
 But why?
 Why is spending our money on others actually making us happier?

 Psychologists say that this is partly because giving to others makes us feel good about ourselves.
 Secondly, it’s because spending money on others helps develop our social relationships.
 And people with stronger social ties are generally happier.